 Commitment Letters.
-Pursuant to the Commitment Letters dated October 11, 2022, the shareholders of Beijing Rongke which restated and amended the version dated December 17, 2018 because some of the shareholders exited Beijing Rongke, undertake that, when Beijing Bohu exercises its options under the Exclusive Option Contracts, they will refund, without any conditions, any amount and fees to Beijing Bohu which exceed the share purchase price provided in the Exclusive Option Contracts.
+Pursuant to the Commitment Letters dated November 1, 2023, the shareholders of Beijing Rongke which replaced and superseded the version dated October 11, 2022 because some of the shareholders exited Beijing Rongke, undertake that, when Beijing Bohu exercises its options under the Exclusive Option Contracts, they will refund, without any conditions, any amount and fees to Beijing Bohu which exceed the share purchase price provided in the Exclusive Option Contracts.